 If you are in a situation like Timbaland and his wife and you are curious about your rights regarding requesting or paying child support, contact us today to schedule a consultation.

 Nancy J. Bickford is the only lawyer in San Diego who represents clients experiencing divorce, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 for more information about the consultation process.
-The Law Offices of Nancy J. Bickford serve all areas of San Diego County, including Encinitas, Escondido, Vista, and beyond.
+Bickford Blado & Botros serve all areas of San Diego County, including Encinitas, Escondido, Vista, and beyond.